book cover

 How to Store Lavender Cake

-If you are going to be serving the cake in the next day or so, you can use a nice cake stand with a lid to store it until time to serve.
-If you will be storing it for longer, you can place it covered in the refrigerator for 5-7 days, or in the freezer for up to 3 months.
+If you are going to serve the cake in the next day or so, you can use a nice cake stand with a lid to store it until time to serve.
+If you will be storing it for longer, you can place it covered in the refrigerator for 5-7 days or in the freezer for up to 3 months.

 Nutrition